-If your ancestors hailed from the Peach State, you can cover a lot of ground with one search on this site.
-It covers digitized books, manuscripts, photographs, newspapers and more from more than 60 libraries, archives, museums and government agencies.
-Use the Advanced Search to limit your search by place, date and media type, such as newspaper obituaries or photographs.
+If your ancestors hailed from the Peach State, you can cover a lot of ground here with a single search of digitized books, manuscripts, photographs, newspapers and more from more than 60 libraries, archives, museums and government agencies.
+Use the Advanced Search to limit your search by place, a range of years and media type, such as obituaries or photographs.

-Click on Virtual Vault 2012 at the right to search colonial wills, Confederate pension applications, death certificates (1914-1930) and the General Name File.
-Use the search box to search across multiple collections or click on the Advanced Search tab.
+Click on Virtual Vault on the right side of the home page to search Colonial-era wills, Confederate pension applications, death certificates (1914-1927) and the General Name File.
+Use the Search box to search across multiple collections or click on the Advanced Search tab.
 View digitized images of the original records for free.

 Hawaii State Archives

-Under Research Our Records, click on Genealogical Indexes to search marriage, divorce, citizenship and death records.
-Order copies for a fee.
+Under Research Our Records, click on Genealogical Indexes to search marriage, divorce, citizenship and other records.
+You can order copies of the records for a fee.
 Click on Digital Collections to search vital records, land records, passenger lists and WWI service records.
 View these records online for free.

 Idaho State Historical Society: Searchable Indexes

 Search for your ancestor in the Potato State with these indexes to naturalization records, Civil War veterans, pension records, the inmate catalog and the Idaho Biographical Index.
-When you find a promising reference, contact the archives for more details.
+When you find a promising reference, contact the Idaho State Archives for more details.

 Indiana State Library: Genealogy Collection

 Click on Databases in the site index at the left and scroll down to Indiana State Library Databases to search indexes to marriages, deaths, biographies and newspapers.
-The VINE database has information from Hoosier State local history and vital records in libraries, historical societies and genealogical societies.
+Indiana Memory has digitized images of county histories, oral histories, plat books, city directories, photographs, newspapers, yearbooks and more.
+Climb the VINE database for Indiana local history and vital records from libraries, historical societies and genealogical societies.